Romerico234/Nonlinear-ODEs-and-Linear-PDEs-Equivalence-in-Fluid-Dynamics/README.md

 # Nonlinear-ODEs-and-Linear-PDEs-Equivalence-in-Fluid-Dynamics

 This research was a group project for my Ordinary Differential Equations class.
-I undependently created a LaTeX file to provide an alternative format for viewing our presentation.
+I independently created a LaTeX file to provide an alternative format for viewing our presentation.

 ## Other contributors:
 - **Micah Lawal**